fastify/fastify/docs/Error-Handling.md

 ```

 ### Unhandled rejections
 When a _System_ error is thrown or a `.catch()` handler was missed, you should declare a [`process.on('unhandledRejection')`](https://nodejs.org/api/process.html#process_event_unhandledrejection) listener and exit the process with the error.
-Otherwise, your will get an error log like: `Unhandled promise rejection (rejection id: 1): ReferenceError: meow is not defined`.
+Otherwise, you will get an error log like: `Unhandled promise rejection (rejection id: 1): ReferenceError: meow is not defined`.
 In order to simplify this you can use [make-promises-safe](https://github.com/mcollina/make-promises-safe).
 The "soft" behaviour of unhandled rejections is already deprecated [DEP0018](https://nodejs.org/dist/latest-v8.x/docs/api/deprecations.html#deprecations_dep0018_unhandled_promise_rejections) and will exit the process in future Node.js versions.

 Example:
 ```js